Beginner Yoga Poses And Their Benefits;

 Having studied in the spiritual home of yoga, India, and being a qualified raw yoga instructor Kerri is a great teacher.

-You can follow Kerri on her instagram page for some great inspiration at Home Of Yoga New Farm
+You can follow Kerri on her web site for some great inspiration at Home Of Yoga New Farm

 I hope you have fun and enjoy pursuing yoga.